Convergence estimates for the Magnus expansion IA. Uniformly convex algebras: Integral operators on with nonnegative kernels

 (Here $\frac00=$``undecided''; if the quotient is $\frac00$ almost everywhere, i.~e.~if $(I_K)^n1_{[0,1]}=0$ is reached, then we set the interval to be $[0,0]$.) \begin{proof} If $C\in[0,+\infty)$ and $0\leq f,g\in L^2([0,1])$ and $f\leq C\cdot g$, then by monotonicity, $K*f\leq C\cdot K*g$.
 Consequently, both lower an upper estimates for $\frac{(I_K)^{n+1}1_{[0,1]}}{(I_K)^n1_{[0,1]}}$ by $C$ remain valid after iterations by $I_K$.
 Thus, the intervals are encapsulated.
 If the intervals would get outside of ${\mathrm r}(I_K)$, then the situation would be in contradiction to Theorem \ref{th:Dominate}.
 (This argument is valid until we reach $(I_K)^n1_{[0,1]}=0$.) \end{proof} \end{theorem}

 Despite its simplicity, the theorem above can be of immense value for locating ${\mathrm r}(I_K)$ if $(I_K)^n1_{[0,1]}$ is sufficiently easily computable.

-\begin{remark} \plabel{rem:nonlin} Ultimately, despite their somewhat nonlinear history, the previous six theorems (in their given form) can be deduced using only standard qualitative arguments from functional analysis (like the continuity of the spectrum for compact linear operators) and Perron's theorem. \qedremark \end{remark}
+\begin{commentx} \begin{remark} \plabel{rem:nonlin} Despite their somewhat nonlinear history, the all the previous theorems here (in their given form) can be deduced using only standard qualitative arguments from functional analysis (like the continuity of the spectrum for compact linear operators) and Perron's theorem. \qedremark \end{remark} \end{commentx}

 Now, already Birkhoff \cite{Bi1} has more quantified statements regarding the setting of his theorem, see also Ostrowski \cite{Ost}.
 The most effective approach in that regard is, however, due to E. Hopf \cite{Hpf}, \cite{Hpff}.
-He not only redevelops Theorem \ref{th:Birkhoff} from scratch, but obtains quite precise bounds for the subdominant eigenvalues and also for the dominant eigenvalue (that is the spectral radius).
+He obtains quite precise bounds for the subdominant eigenvalues and also for the dominant eigenvalue (that is the spectral radius).
+If $K>0$ almost everywhere, then we may consider